owid/owid-grapher/README.md

 Setup your settings file.

-Finally, run `yarn dev` and head to `localhost:3030/admin`.
+Finally, run `yarn startAdminServer` and head to `localhost:3030/admin`.
 If everything is going to plan, you should see a login screen!
 The default user account is "admin@example.com" with a password of "admin".

 This development server will rebuild and live-reload the site upon changes, so you can just make changes to the code, save the file and see the result in the browser right away.